Xiaomi SU7

-The Xiaomi SU7 (小米SU7 (Xiǎomǐ SU7), pronounced soo-tchee in Chinese) is a full-size four-door fastback EV, made by Chinese company Xiaomi Auto, a subsidiary of the Chinese consumer electronics company Xiaomi.
+The Xiaomi SU7 (小米SU7 (Xiǎomǐ SU7), pronounced soo-tchee in Chinese) is a full-size four-door sedan EV, made by Xiaomi Auto, an electric vehicles subsidiary of the Chinese consumer electronics company Xiaomi.
 It is the first motor vehicle developed by Xiaomi, manufactured at their plant in Beijing.
-It was announced in December 2023 and officially released on 28 March 2024 in Beijing, the day Xiaomi began taking orders.
+It was announced on 28 December 2023 and officially released on 28 March 2024 in Beijing, the day Xiaomi began taking orders.

+Naming

 According to Xiaomi, 'SU' stands for 'Speed Ultra'.
 'SU' may also be a reference to the Chinese word 速 (sù), just meaning 'speed'.
 Lei Jun in an online Q&A session where the company founder answered a hundred fan questions, stated: "after internal discussion, we decided the pronunciation should be 苏7 (pronounced IPAc-cmn: su55tɕhi55, or Suchee), it sounds like calling a friend, has a friendly ring to it".
 He explained that, "domestically, 7 is a common vehicle series positioning number.
 The size of the model is roughly the same as the BMW 5 Series".
 The SU7 is available in four versions in total: the SU7, SU7 Pro, SU7 Max and SU7 Ultra.

 History

-Xiaomi announced its intent to enter the electric vehicle market in March 2021.
+The Xiaomi announced its intent to enter the electric vehicle market in March 2021.
 Xiaomi founder, chairman and CEO Lei Jun claimed the company would invest 10 billion yuan (US$1.4 billion) into the project.
 Xiaomi Automobile was established in 2021, based in the Beijing Economic and Technological Development Zone.
 The company received a permit to produce vehicles from China's National Development and Reform Commission in August 2023.

 Production of the SU7 started in December 2023.
 It was introduced on 28 December 2023, with the first display models arriving in stores the next day, and many Xiaomi stores needing to be renovated to accommodate the vehicle.
-The launch press conference was held in Beijing on 28 March 2024 and Nio chairman William Li, Xpeng chairman He Xiaopeng, Li Auto chairman Li Xiang, Great Wall Motor chairman Wei Jianjun and BAIC Group chairman Zhang Jianyong attended.
+The launch press conference was held in Beijing on 28 March 2024 and Nio chairman William Li, XPeng chairman He Xiaopeng, Li Auto chairman Li Xiang, Great Wall Motor chairman Wei Jianjun and BAIC Group chairman Zhang Jianyong attended.
 The retail price was announced on same day; the standard version costs 215,900 yuan (US$30,408), while Pro and Max versions cost 245,900 yuan (US$34,633) and 299,900 yuan (US$42,239), respectively.

+In February 2026, the last Xiaomi SU7 before its facelift rolled off the production line, officially ending production.